andrewhessler/heffree-dev/src/assets/bliki/project-personal-site.md

 ### Obsidian
 Both the aesthetic design and technical implementation are motivated by my use of Obsidian.
 I wanted most of my site to be able to exist as markdown files and be rendered to html.
 There's a [rust crate](https://crates.io/crates/markdown) for that!

-I've come to peace with my wonton importing of dependencies.
+I've come to peace with my wanton importing of dependencies.
 I'm up to a total of 6 (and of course what they rely on); I'd argue `anyhow`, `serde`, and `walkdir` hardly count, but oh well.
 I'm a little sad about the potentially missed learning opportunities, but I can always go back.
 I'm going to continue to focus on the things that I see value in.

 ### Implementation Wrap-up
 That's where I'm at now: